 I just had a Heil H4A836GKD / FVM4X4800A (3 ton) installed in my home at the very end of March.
 A couple of weeks ago it was fairly warm for April in New England and our inside house temp was about 75 degrees.
 Outside temp was about 63-65 degrees maybe slightly lower.
 Because my wife has bad allergies and I was anxious to try out our new AC I decided to turn it on.
-It came on for about 3 minutes and then it turned off for about 2 minutes and then it came back on for about 5 seconds.
-This cycle of off for about 2 minutes and on for 5 seconds continued.
-I had my AC on but my house was getting warmer.
-I went on the internet and what I read made it sound like it was cycling and the it was best for me to turn it off and call the company who installed the unit.
+It came on for about three minutes, and then it turned off for about two minutes, and then it came back on for about five seconds.
+This cycle of off for about two minutes and on for five seconds continued.
+I had my AC on, but my house was getting warmer.
+I went on the Internet and what I read made it sound like it was cycling and that it was best for me to turn it off and call the company who installed the unit.
 So I turned it off and called the installer on Monday (this all happened Friday evening.
 It was by no means an emergency so I waited until Monday to call).

 Here is where I am running into a wall.
-They either would not or could not provide me with the temperature below which the unit will not operate.
-They then they proceeded to tell me the day I tried to run it the unit it was probably too cool outside and that is why it would not run properly.
+They either would not, or could not, provide me with the temperature below which the unit will not operate.
+They then proceeded to tell me the day I tried to run the unit that it was probably too cool outside, and that is why it would not run properly.
 Is 60* too cool for my AC to run?

 Can anybody provide me with the temperature at which my AC will not run because it is too cool outside?
 And is it possible to lower this cut-off temperature if necessary?
 I ask because this could potentially be a problem for us because on sunny days our house can run 10 to 15 degrees hotter inside than outside and simply opening windows will not bring the inside temperature down to the outside temperature.
-Also as stated above my wife has bad allergies and one of the reasons we purchased the system was to try and keep the windows closed more to help ease her suffering.
-So it is conceivable that on a very sunny 70 degree day it could be 85 inside the house (that would be extreme but not beyond the realm of possibility).
-If we cannot run this AC at 65 degrees outside we could potentially have a system that does not fully meet our needs.
+Also, as I said, my wife has bad allergies, and one of the reasons we purchased the system was to try to keep the windows closed, more often so we can ease her suffering.
+So it is conceivable that on a very sunny, 70-degree day, it could be 85 inside the house (that would be extreme but not beyond the realm of possibility).
+If we cannot run this AC at 65 degrees outside, we could potentially have a system that does not fully meet our needs.

 I have tried to find documentation for this system that would provide this information but have I have been unsuccessful.

-During our conversation he mentioned that the units are often shipped to them undercharged and that it may need to be charged.
-They were unable to determine if it was adequately charged at the time of installation due the low outside temperature (again it was March).
-He stated that when we get a day “warm enough” (I’m still unclear what warm enough equates to in degrees Fahrenheit) they could come evaluate the system and charge it if needed and this would most likely take care of the problem.
+During our conversation, he mentioned that the units are often shipped to them undercharged, and that it may need to be charged.
+They were unable to determine if it was adequately charged at the time of installation, due the low outside temperature (again it was March).
+He stated that when we get a day “warm enough” (I’m still unclear what warm enough equates to in degrees Fahrenheit) they could come and evaluate the system and charge it if needed, and this would most likely take care of the problem.